 Major Flooding In The Midwest Leaves 2 Dead, 2 Missing

-In parts of the Midwest, flood waters are starting to abate.
+In parts of the Midwest, floodwaters are starting to abate.
 But elsewhere, they're still rising.

 In Iowa and Nebraska, hundreds of homes are flooded.
 There are lakes where fields and roads should be.
 Local police departments are sending out motorboats instead of squad cars.